en

 • Find tutor

 If you’re wondering whether the phrase “year old” should have a hyphen or not, you’re not alone.
-Many people struggle with remembering how to write the phrase correctly, including native writers.
+Many people, including native writers, struggle with remembering how to write phrases correctly.

 But don’t worry as we’re going to help you learn when and how to hyphenate the phrase so you can write without making this common mistake.